 Gifts and bequests may be accepted as Apparatus, and sold without being accessioned or deaccessioned, with prior written agreement of the donor or notification to the estate.
 Such Apparatus will be identified as “Sold by the Museum of Fine Arts, Boston, for the benefit of the collection,” and the funds realized will be restricted to the purchase of works of art unless otherwise specified by the donor.
 The credit line for works of art purchased with the proceeds will include credit to the donor.

-The Museum accepts irrevocable pledges of works of art, known as “Promised Gifts,” which shall be governed by the same policies and procedures as all other gifts.
+The Museum accepts irrevocable pledges of works of art, known as “Promised Gifts,” which will be subject to the same standards of quality, strategic importance, condition, and provenance as all other acquisitions.
 The Collections Committee shall review and approve Promised Gifts upon the recommendation of the Director, the Director of Collections, and curatorial staff.
 The Committee shall vote to accept all Promised Gifts at the time of the pledge, and vote again to accept the works themselves when the promise is fulfilled.

 The Museum believes that the interests of the public are served by collecting the artistic achievements of all civilizations according to the highest standards of ethical and professional practice, in accordance with all applicable law, and in such a way that provides no direct and material incentive to looting or theft.
 To that end, provenance will be taken into account in every acquisition decision.

 The Museum will not acquire any work of art known to have been stolen or illegally appropriated (without subsequent restitution), exported from its country of origin (or any other country in which it was subsequently owned) in violation of such country’s laws at the time of its export, or imported into the United States in violation of U.S. law at the time of its importation.

 The Museum will thoroughly research the provenance of all proposed acquisitions to ensure that it can acquire valid title.
 As part of this process the Museum will: